PennGCB/gcb-r-workshop/README.md

 ## Reminder

-Each session contains R markdown files (basically a coding notebook), but of two version, the one with soluation, and the one that does not.
-To fully take advantage of this workshop, we recommand working on the R markdown files that do not have solutions first.
+Each session contains R markdown files (basically a coding notebook), but of two version, the one with solution, and the one that does not.
+To fully take advantage of this workshop, we recommand working on the R markdown files that do not have solutions first so as to evaluate yourself for your understanding of the materials.

 ## SESSION 1